-- 1. The payment of operation and maintenance expenses for such utility and related facilities; - 2.
-The payment of pension charges and proportionate payments to such compensation and other insurance or outside reserve funds as the Enterprise may establish or the Board of Supervisors may require with respect to employees of the Enterprise; - 3.
-The payment of principal, interest, reserve, sinking fund, and other mandatory funds created to secure Revenue Bonds issued by the Enterprise for the acquisition, construction, or extension of facilities owned, operated, or controlled by the Enterprise; - 4.
+- 2. The payment of pension charges and proportionate payments to such compensation and other insurance or outside reserve funds as the Enterprise may establish or the Board of Supervisors may require with respect to employees of the Enterprise; - 3.
+The payment of principal, interest, reserve, sinking fund, and other mandatory funds created to secure Revenue Bonds and parity State revolving fund loans issued by the Enterprise for the acquisition, construction, or extension of facilities owned, operated, or controlled by the Enterprise; - 4.
 The payment of principal and interest on General Obligation Bonds issued by the City for the Enterprise's purposes; - 5.
 Reconstruction and replacement as determined by the Enterprise or as required by any of the Enterprise's Revenue Bond ordinances duly adopted and approved; and - 6.
 The acquisition of land, real property, or interest in real property for, and the acquisition, construction, enlargement, and improvement of, new and existing buildings, structures, facilities, equipment, appliances, and other property necessary or convenient to the development or improvement of such utility owned, controlled, or operated by the Enterprise; and for any other lawful purpose of the Enterprise, including the transfer of surplus funds pursuant to the Charter.

 In accordance with the Indenture, the bond financing program maintains that certain restricted cash and investment balances be held in trust.
-Restricted assets held in trust consisted of the following as of June 30, 2020 and 2019:
+Restricted assets held in trust consisted of the following as of June 30, 2021 and 2020: